cjerdonek/groome-python-expected/docs/releasing.md

 For basic background information on `setup.py` and related concepts, consult the `distutils` and Distribute documentation linked to above.

-Also look at the `setup.py` source code to see how things are done.
-You should feel free to modify `setup.py` and its supporting code to better fit your needs.
+Also look at the project's `setup.py` file to see how things work.
+You should feel free to modify and improve `setup.py` and its supporting code to better fit your needs.

 Setup
 -----

-This section describes things you need to do once before getting started.
+This section describes setup steps that you need to do only once.
+Roughly,

+1. Create PyPI user accounts
+2. Create `.pypirc` file

+### 1. Set up PyPI user accounts

-Create a user account on PyPI if you do not already have one.
+Create a user account and user account on PyPI if you do not already have them.

+The We also recommend creating a user account on the [test PyPI server](http://testpypi.python.org/pypi) on which you can try things out.
+The `-r/--repository` option to `setup.py` lets you specify this server.

 If you will be updating an existing package on PyPI, you also need write permissions on that project (i.e. to have the "Maintainer" or "Owner" role for the project).
 A current project owner can grant you those permissions.

-We also recommend creating a user account on the
-[test PyPI server](http://testpypi.python.org/pypi) on which you can try things out.
-The `-r/--repository` option to `setup.py` lets you specify this server.
+### 2. Create `.pypirc` file

 The [`.pypirc` file](http://docs.python.org/dev/distutils/packageindex.html#the-pypirc-file)
 is a plain-text file that stores your PyPI credentials.
 The `setup.py`